VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 [See this for how to find to which polygon a point belong](https://stackoverflow.com/questions/20776205/point-in-polygon-with-geojson-in-python).
 It will be useful to create our district/ward/area columns from the Chicago's Geojson.

 Displaying our results will mostly be achieved with maps.
-For example an interactive map showing the failed/passed inspections over time.
-We expect to find a lot of differences between districts
+For example an interactive map showing the failed/passed inspections depending on the localization.
+We expect to find a lot of differences between districts and communities.

 ## An approximate list of intermediate milestones